-The applications will be processed and a decision will be conveyed to the applicants within 6 weeks from the date of complete information received.
+The applications will be processed, and a decision will be conveyed to the applicants within six weeks from the date of complete information received.

 i.
 PIONEER STATUS CERTIFICATE

 Within 24 months (2 years) from the date of Incentive Approval Letter.
-At the same time, the company must achieve 30% of the commercial production within 3 consecutive months (based on mass production) or the company must have first sales invoice (based on customer order/demand).
-Company must also submit their audited financial statement at least for one year.
+At the same time, the company must achieve 30% of the commercial production within three consecutive months (based on mass production), or the company must have first sales invoice (based on customer order/demand).
+The company must also submit their audited financial statement at least for one year.

 The application can be applied by filling up specific forms.
 The forms can be downloaded from MIDA website, www.mida.gov.my according to the sectors as follow:

 |Form PIA' 86 (PS-IKS)96||Small Scale Industries|